 Cross-Platform Scripting with Lua

-Lua runs on everything from embedded devices to game engines to servers.
+Lua runs on everything from embedded devices to game engines to servers, making cross-platform scripting a core concern for anyone writing reusable Lua code.
 Writing scripts that work across operating systems requires handling a few platform differences: file paths, line endings, executable discovery, and environment variables.
 Lua’s standard library makes most of this manageable, but you need to know what to watch for.

 File Paths